Alpengirl Summer Camp Packing List & Gear Info

 ___ $25-$100 Alpengirl Camp Store money (Optional).

 ___ $25-$100 spending money to be spent on replacing lost, damaged, inadequate or expired personal items or gear such as chap stick, contact solution, etc. Money that campers don't spend on replacement items will be happily spent on treats or souvenir shopping at the end of camp.
-[Lil’s Camp exception: $25 is fine for spending money, there is typically no souvenir shopping at the end of the Lil’s camp sessions.]
+[Lil’s & WA Coast Backpacker Camp exception: $25 is fine for spending money, there is typically no souvenir shopping at the end of these camp sessions.]

 - Personal music players (you may use during your travel to and from camp, but they will be held during camp for you)